alinnert/generic-store/README.md

 The API of MobX just feels like its all over the place.
 This gives me a hard time getting started with it.
 There are many ways to do the same thing, including decorators which aren't supported by `create-react-app` - for a good reason.

 Then I stumbled over one of those "You probably don't need Redux" articles.
 It made me think.
 So I created a module that fetches data from a server, stores it (+ some status information) in variables and connected that modules to a React component via a hook.
 I made another one for a different resource on the same server.
 Now I was able to identify the repeating parts and abstracted them away into a new module.
-TStore is the result of that effort.
+TState is the result of that effort.
 It turned out to be less than 50 LOC which was really surprising.

 ## What are the benefits?